Haregewoyn-Soramo/SBA/README.md

 Ethiopian culture website
-ethiopian culture website is a web application that allowes user to get detailed information about ethiopia Table content
+ethiopian culture website is a website that allowes user to get detailed information about ethiopia Table content
 Installation
 Usage